 • Women who consumed a fermented milk product with probiotics over four weeks showed changes in their brain regions that control central processing of sensations and emotions.6

-The research is clear, but how do probiotics work their mood-enhancing magic?
-By producing and regulating important neurotransmitters and hormones like serotonin (the “happy” chemical), dopamine, GABA (the “calming” chemical), and cortisol, probiotics can work together with your brain to balance your mood.
+The research is clear, but how do probiotics work their mood-supporting magic?
+By helping to produce and regulate important neurotransmitters and hormones like serotonin (the “happy” chemical), dopamine, GABA (the “calming” chemical), and cortisol, probiotics can work together with your brain to help you maintain a positive mood.

 The problem is that many common lifestyle factors—from diets full of processed, sugary foods to antibiotics, antibacterial cleaners, and environmental toxins—can deplete the beneficial bacteria we so desperately need to keep our emotions in check.

-The great news is that you can take some simple and practical steps to encourage a healthy gut and be sure you’re optimizing your mood-influencing microbial community and living a gut-healthy life:
+The great news is that you can take some simple and practical steps to encourage a healthy gut and be sure you’re supporting your mood-influencing microbial community and living a gut-healthy life:

 1. Don’t forget your probiotics.
-Taking a daily, high-quality, multi-strain probiotic (like Hyperbiotics PRO-15) that has the ability to survive stomach acids can help ensure your colonies of friendly flora are thriving and in control.
+Taking a daily, high-quality, multi-strain probiotic that supports the gut-brain axis (like GBX-Focus) can help ensure your colonies of friendly flora keep thriving so they can support everything from your mood and immune function to your ability to focus and concentrate.
 Be sure to include probiotic-rich fermented foods in your diet, such as sauerkraut, kimchi, kombucha, or coconut kefir.
 Fermentation can also help to boost the nutrient content of foods, leading to positive mental states from increased nutrient absorption.7

 3. Take time to breathe.
 Factor in time daily for practices like meditation, yoga, or just simply focus on inhale...exhale.
 Mindfulness-based relaxation may change your stress response to a relaxation response, which can send calming signals to your gut and promote wellness throughout your whole body.